 - technology readiness (when can the technology be utilized by the intended customer base?)

 Complete answers to these criteria are rarely available immediately, but the more information the better.
-At the provisional patent application stage, stringency on these criteria is low.
-A provisional patent application provides a year to make progress in these areas, and Venture Partners has several resources to help you make progress (see "How to Develop Your Invention" section).
+If a provisional patent application is filed, it provides a year to make progress in these areas, and Venture Partners has several resources to help you make progress (see "How to Develop Your Invention" section).
 Then, as the expense rapidly increases during the years following provisional patent application, a heightened stringency is applied to these criteria.

 Venture Partners has specific resources designed to help your innovation fulfill the criteria for patent investment.
 These include:

 - Entrepreneurial Training.
 By hosting programs and workshops focusing on customer discovery, company formation, pitching, and what investors want, Venture Partners helps researchers build value into their innovations.
 Sessions range from 1-hour lunch & learn to multi-week programs.

 - Lab Venture Challenge.
 This is CU Boulder’s competition for commercialization grants.
 Compete for $125,000 grants plus participation in the Research-to-Market customer discovery program.